-When servicing a halogen lamp, don't touch the lamp with bare fingers.
+When servicing a halogen lamp, avoid touching the lamp with bare fingers.
 Oil from your skin leaves a residue, causing a hot spot that will shorten the life of the lamp.
+If fingers do touch a lamp, clean it with denatured alcohol.

-- 1. Remove the two screws on the lower front corners of the headlight pod. - 2.
-Remove the screw from the rear of the pod. - 3.
-Lift the pod slightly while depressing the tabs at the rear of the pod. - 4.
+- 1. Remove the five (5) headlight pod screws. - 2.
 Lift the pod cover and disconnect the speedometer harnesses from the speedometer.